hariseldon84/x52/core/prd-epics.md

 ---

-## Epic 8: Advanced Integrations
+## Epic 8: Advanced Integrations ✅ COMPLETE
 **Priority:** P2 (Nice to Have)
 **Estimated Effort:** 3-4 sprints
+**Status:** ✅ Complete
+**Completion Date:** 2025-07-25

 ### User Stories:
 - As a user, I want calendar sync so my tasks align with my schedule
 - As a user, I want Slack integration so I can create tasks from messages
 - As a user, I want note-taking app connections so I can link relevant documentation
 - As a user, I want email integration so I can convert emails to tasks
+- As a user, I want third-party API integrations so I can sync with external tools
+- As a user, I want Zapier integration so I can automate workflows

 ### Acceptance Criteria:
 - Two-way calendar synchronization (Google Calendar, Outlook)
-- Slack bot for task creation
+- Slack bot for task creation with interactive components
-- Integration with Notion/Obsidian
+- Integration with Notion/Obsidian for note-taking
-- Email-to-task conversion
+- Email-to-task conversion with processing rules
+- Extensible third-party API integration framework
-- API endpoints for third-party integrations
+- Zapier webhook system for workflow automation

 ---

-## Epic 9: AI & Automation Features
+## Epic 9: AI & Automation Features ✅ COMPLETE
 **Priority:** P3 (Future Enhancement)
 **Estimated Effort:** 4-6 sprints
+**Status:** ✅ Complete
+**Completion Date:** 2025-07-25

 ### User Stories:
-- As a user, I want AI task suggestions so I can discover relevant work
+- ✅ As a user, I want AI task suggestions so I can discover relevant work
-- As a user, I want smart priority optimization so I can focus on high-impact tasks
+- ✅ As a user, I want smart priority optimization so I can focus on high-impact tasks
-- As a user, I want automated follow-ups so I don't miss important actions
+- ✅ As a user, I want automated follow-ups so I don't miss important actions
-- As a user, I want context-aware reminders so I get timely notifications
+- ✅ As a user, I want context-aware reminders so I get timely notifications
+- ✅ As a user, I want AI goal breakdown so I can plan complex projects effectively
+- ✅ As a user, I want predictive insights so I can optimize my productivity

 ### Acceptance Criteria:
-- AI-powered task suggestion engine
+- ✅ AI-powered task suggestion engine with confidence scoring
-- Dynamic priority optimization algorithm
+- ✅ Dynamic priority optimization algorithm with weighted factors
-- Automated follow-up task creation
+- ✅ Automated follow-up task creation with template system
-- Context-aware notification system
+- ✅ Context-aware notification system with delivery optimization
-- Machine learning model for user behavior
+- ✅ Machine learning model for user behavior pattern analysis and goal decomposition
+- ✅ Predictive analytics with productivity forecasting and insights dashboard

 ---